the-turing-way/the-turing-way/Chapter_Version_Control.md

     - *~~Problem = want to access past versions~~*
     - *~~Say how to add files, say how git status tells you what's been added.
 Git diff to see the difference.
 How to make a commit and how to get files/whole project back to past commit.
 Say git log gives log of past commits.
 Git diff to see what changed between two commits.~~*
     - *~~Best practice for committing, e.g. keep bitesized, don't do per-file commits, whitespace changes together with code changes, or code drops~~*
-  - *Commit messages*
+  - *~~Commit messages~~*
-    - *Problem = when you've been working on a project for a while different versions stack up, hard to remember what does what.
-Having something is no good if you can't find/understand it, and figuring it out can take valuable time.*
+    - *~~Problem = when you've been working on a project for a while different versions stack up, hard to remember what does what.
+Having something is no good if you can't find/understand it, and figuring it out can take valuable time.~~*
-    - *Say what commit messages are.*
+    - *~~Say what commit messages are~~.*
-    - *Explain that when you commit (regardless(???) of what VC software you're using) you can give a commit message, say show up in git log.*
+    - *~~Explain that when you commit (regardless(???) of what VC software you're using) you can give a commit message, say show up in git log.~~*
-    - *How to give a commit message.*
+    - *~~How to give a commit message.~~*
-    - *Best practise for commit messages. e.g. make them meaningful, cover why the change is necessary, how it addresses the issue, and what effects the change has.
+    - *~~Best practise for commit messages. e.g. make them meaningful, cover why the change is necessary, how it addresses the issue, and what effects the change has.
 Also don't describe the code, describe the intent and the approach.
-And keep the log in a present tense.*
+And keep the log in a present tense.~~*
   - *Branches*
     - *Problem = if you're working on something it could screw up your working version*
     - *Describe in detail what branches are and how they fix the problem, mention can do branches from branches*